 Back in 2012, engineers from Microsoft, PayPal, Yahoo!, and Google met to discuss making authenticating emails even more bulletproof.
-At the end of the day, they released DMARC to the world.
+Soon after, they released DMARC to the world.

 What is DMARC?

-Domain-based Message Authentication Reporting and Conformance not only has the most complicated name of all three methods but is also the most effective.
+DMARC not only has the most complicated name of the top three email authentication protocols but is also the most effective.
 And it’s quite easy to understand why.

-DMARC leverages DKIM and/or SPF to perform a more advanced check on each email received.
+DMARC leverages DKIM (DomainKeys Identified Mail) and/or SPF checks (Sender Policy Framework) to perform a more advanced validation on each email message received.

-When an email is received, a receiving server does a DNS lookup and checks if there’s an existing DMARC record.
+When an email is received, a receiving server does a DNS (Domain Name System) lookup and checks if there’s an existing DMARC record.

-- In the case of SPF, the “envelope from” email address matches the “return-path” address.
+- In the case of SPF, the “envelope from” email address within the hidden technical header of the email matches the “return-path” address.
 In other words, it checks if the email address the message was sent from is the same as the address a potential reply would go to.

-- In the case of DKIM, the value behind the ‘d’ tag (sender’s domain) matches the domain an email was sent from.
+- In the case of DKIM, the value behind the “d” tag (email sender’s domain) matches the domain the email was sent from.

 DMARC will succeed in the following scenarios:

-- If both methods are set up, one of them needs to be successful with the respective alignment test but both are not required.
+- If both authentications are set up, one of them needs to be successful with the respective alignment test, but both are not required.

-Notice how DMARC will still succeed even if, e.g. DKIM along with DKIM alignment fails, but SPF and its alignment succeeds (or the other way around).
+Notice how DMARC will still succeed even if, e.g., DKIM along with DKIM alignment fails, but SPF and its alignment succeed (or the other way around).

 Now, let’s assume an email failed a DMARC check for whatever reason.

-- ‘None’ – it means that an email should be treated the same as if no DMARC was set up (a message can still be delivered, put in spam, or discarded based on the other factors).
-This is typically used to watch the environment and analyze the reports without influencing the deliverability.
+- “none” – the email should be treated the same as if no DMARC was set up (the message can still be delivered, put in spam, or discarded based on the other factors).
+This is typically used to watch the environment and analyze the reports without influencing deliverability.

-- ‘Quarantine’ – allow an email but don’t deliver it to an inbox.
+- “quarantine” – allow the email but don’t deliver it to an inbox.
 Usually, such messages go to the spam folder.

-- ‘Reject’ – discard the messages that failed the check right away.
+- “reject” – discard the email that failed the check right away.

-These instructions can also be customized.
-For example, with a ‘quarantine’ policy, you could tell the server to send only 10% of emails with a failed check to a spam folder and ignore (‘none’) the other 90%.
-Note that just because you instruct the server on what to do, it doesn’t mean that it will follow your advice.
-But it still puts you in much more control than in the case of DKIM and SPF authentications.
+Do note that just because you instruct the server on what to do, it doesn’t mean that it will fully follow your advice.
+Still, it does put you in much more control than in the case of DKIM and SPF authentications.

-Finally, a receiving server will send reports for each failed DMARC verification and with aggregated data about unsuccessful checks.
-It’s invaluable for analyzing the performance of your message to keep you in the loop if any phishing attempts occur.
+Finally, a receiving server will send reports for each failed DMARC verification with aggregated data about unsuccessful checks.
+This is invaluable for analyzing the performance of your message and keeping you in the loop if any phishing scams occur.

-Let’s now break down an example record.
 Instead of relying on dummy data, we’ll use the record of Square, a unicorn provider of financial services for small businesses.
-Many cybercriminals probably dream of spoofing their emails, so it’s no surprise they chose to protect themselves with DMARC.
+Many cybercriminals probably dream of spoofing their email, so it’s no surprise they chose to protect themselves with DMARC.

 v=DMARC1; p=reject; rua=mailto:firstname.lastname@example.org,mailto:email@example.com,mailto:firstname.lastname@example.org; ruf=mailto:email@example.com

-This is the identifier (a DMARC version) that should always be included in the DNS record.
-The receiving server always looks for it.
+This is the identifier (a DMARC version) that should always be included in the DNS record, as the receiving mail server always looks for it.
 If v=DMARC1 is missing or is modified in any way, the whole verification will be skipped.

-The policy Square chose to use is to reject all emails that fail the DMARC check.
+This is the policy Square chose to use, which rejects all emails that fail the DMARC check.
 Of course, they might still be delivered, but a strong signal will be sent to the receiving server not to allow such messages.

-These three addresses will be receiving daily, aggregate reports about the emails that failed the verification.
-This will be high-level data about the reasons for failures, without giving any details of each.
-Each address added here needs to be proceeded with “mailto:” as in the example.
+These three addresses will be receiving daily aggregate reports about emails that failed the verification.
+The reports will contain high-level data on the reasons for failures without giving any details for each.
+All the addresses added here must be proceeded with “mailto:” as in the example above.

-This, on the other hand, is an email address where individual forensics reports will be sent in real-time, including the details of each failure.
+This is an email address to which individual forensics reports (a.k.a. failure reports) will be sent in real-time, including the details of each failure.

-As is usually the case, there’s also a number of optional fields that can be added to the record to customize it a bit.
+As is usually the case, there are also several optional fields that can be added to a DMARC record to customize it a bit.

 How to implement DMARC records

-The whole process comes down to the following steps:
+The whole process of DMARC implementation comes down to the following steps:

-- Validating if SPF/DKIM are set up and domains aligned.
+- Validating if SPF/DKIM is set up and domains are aligned.

-- Generating a DMARC record and specifying its settings.
+- Generating a DMARC record and specifying the DMARC settings.